cldwalker/sacha/README.md

   command to find them.
 * Unindenting on a line with no text will cause the cursor to jump to the beginning of the line.
 * Moving a branch up or down and then undoing it can cause the cursor to jump just above/below the branch.
+* Nodes in a tree can only be a single line, no multi-line support.

 ## Bugs/Issues